lukaswangbk/Deep-Learning-Specialication/Course 1: Neural Networks and Deep Learning/Week 3 Quiz - Shallow Neural Networks.md

     - [x] sigmoid
     - [ ] tanh

-    Note: The output value from a sigmoid function can be easily understood as a probability.

     > Sigmoid outputs a value between 0 and 1 which makes it a very good choice for binary classification.
 You can classify as 0 if the output is less than 0.5 and classify as 1 if the output is more than 0.5.
 It can be done with tanh as well but it is less convenient as the output is between -1 and 1.
+The output value from a sigmoid function can be easily understood as a probability.

 5. Consider the following code: